-Linda and I feel privileged to be with you in the Benefice and are excited about sharing our Christian pilgrimage together” Dave
+Linda and I feel privileged to be with you in the Benefice and are excited about sharing our Christian pilgrimage together.”

-Apart from serving God my passion is walking and if I’m not in the Lake District or walking a long distance footpath you will see me out and about in the local area with the dog.”
-Paul.
+Apart from serving God my passion is walking and I’m often in the Lake District or walking a long distance footpath.”

 [Paul is now primarily responsible for St Stephen’s in Elton, Bury but we still see him for some mid-week services and the monthly walking club.]